Recent Scientific Advances

 Company Launches Stem Cell Clinical Trial

-ReNeuron, a stem-cell therapy development company in the United Kingdom, has received authorization from the U.S. Food and Drug Administration to launch a Phase I/II clinical trial of its stem cell therapy.
-The company is partnering with the Schepens Eye Research Institute, Massachusetts Eye and Ear Infirmary, to develop the treatment.
-The emerging therapy involves the transplantation of retinal progenitor cells — cells which haven’t completely developed into photoreceptors.
+ReNeuron, a stem-cell therapy development company in the United Kingdom, has launched a Phase I/II clinical trial for its stem-cell-derived therapy.
+The trial is underway at the Massachusetts Eye and Ear Infirmary.
+The emerging therapy involves the transplantation of retinal progenitor cells — cells that haven’t completely developed into photoreceptors.
 The therapy may save or even restore vision in people with retinitis pigmentosa, Usher syndrome, and potentially other retinal diseases.
-The investigators recently treated their first patient.
 The Foundation funded decades of critical lab research to make the ReNeuron therapy possible.